mquinson/shutorial/v2/README.md

  * `shutorial-admin rebuild-squashfs`: Rebuilds the squashfs even if it already exists.
  * `shutorial-admin remove-squashfs`: Removes the squashfs from disk.
+ * `shutorial-admin schroot-users`: Modifies the schroot config file so that every human users of the machine can connect to the shutorial.

 The `compile.sh` is used at build time and not installed.
 It compiles the markdown assignments to HTML static pages, and the `setup.sharin`